josev2046/panopto-rtmp-multiaudiotrack/README.md

 * Consider adding a loading indicator during stream switches to improve UX.

 * Add aria-label attributes to the iframe and select element for accessibility if needed.

 * The `offerviewer=true` parameter seems counterintuitive - typically you'd want `offerviewer=false` to hide the viewer pane for a cleaner interface.

-I have reflected all those changes in the `stream-locale-switcher` HTML in this repository.
+I have tried to accommodate those suggestions in the `stream-locale-switcher` HTML in this repository.
+Hope this helps. /JV